 Carbonated soft drinks industry has an important role in our country's economy.
 Carbonated soft drinks are popular beverages used as refreshment and are presented in different brands/types in the market.
+Sugar free carbonated soft drinks are artificially sweetened, non-alcoholic carbonated beverages that are marketed to specific group of people, such as diabetics and dietetic individuals.

-This Tanzania Standard was prepared in order to ensure that the carbonated soft drinks prepared, produced and imported in the country are safe and of good quality.
+This Tanzania Standard was prepared in order to ensure that the sugar free carbonated soft drinks produced and imported in the country are safe and of good quality.